saurabhmandlik/Object-detection/README.md

 Then you have to set the EKF home position.
 It's shows the vehicle position in the world.
 For that, I have a script set_origin.py where I have set SET_GPS_GLOBAL_origin and SET_HOME_POSITION MAVLink messages.
 Run this scropt on terminal by command "rosrun vision_to_mavros set_origin.py".
 Script available in visio_to_mavros -> scripts directory.

+After running the script, you can see the quadcopter icon on MP software. (add SS here)

+Now you are ready to fly UAV manually.
+Just turn on the RC tx ON and click on ARM button in MP.
+The rotors will start to rotate and according to given thrust, we can manage the UAV using different modes.
+We will see the flight modes in details.